 Our research includes, for example, research to understand the cause and potential therapeutic approaches for a disease like cystic fibrosis, which is caused by misfolding of the protein CFTR when it is mutated due to a genetic defect.
-Others examples are the development of so-called nanobullets, which are small antibody fragments, based on the single-chain antibodies found in llamas to target chemotheurapeutics directly to cancer cells in a cancer patient, the understandin of the formation of plaques in the brain of Alzheimer patients, development of quality control methods for the newest forms of antibody based therapies and the study of neurological brain development.
+Others examples are the understanding of the complexity of the human immune system, the inner workings of the cell, the understanding of the formation of plaques in the brain of Alzheimer patients and the development of quality control methods for the newest forms of antibody based therapies.
 The center also trains a new generation of molecular life scientists by offering education for bachelor students and master students and supervising PhD students in their docotoral thesis research.

 To allow us to study the molecules of life in such detail, we use advanced analytical technologies such as advanced mass spectrometry, high-resolution NMR spectroscopy, X-ray crystallography, as well as electron and light microscopy.
 Additional biochemical and molecular techniques are used to further study the function, localization, and interactions of biomolecules in the intracellular and extracellular environment and in biomembranes.
 Many of technologies are also available at the facilities of the Bijvoet Center to other life scientists, through collaboration with our researchers.